WHY I WROTE THIS BLOG

 I am 63 years old and live in London with my husband and my younger adult daughter.

-I had first been diagnosed with osteoarthritis in my left knee in November 2009 after an arthroscopy and I managed the pain with medicine prescribed by my GP.
+I had first been diagnosed with osteoarthritis in my left knee in November 2009 after an arthroscopy.
+It took me a long time to get over the operation and the surgeon said that I would need a knee replacement within 5 to 10 years.
+I managed the pain with medicine prescribed by my GP.
 In June 2014, I first saw a consultant orthopaedic surgeon because the pain had increased and was then referred to another consultant in the same hospital to consider a partial knee replacement.
 I decided I didn’t want to have the operation at that stage.

-In April 2016, I saw a consultant orthopaedic surgeon who advised that I now needed a total knee replacement but I decided not to go ahead.
+In April 2016, I saw a consultant orthopaedic surgeon who advised that I now needed a total knee replacement but I decided not to go ahead as I had just started a new job and couldn’t take the time off.
 In November 2017, I was made redundant and felt that this was the time to have the operation.
+The pain was getting worse.
 It had come to the point where I didn’t feel I could manage a commute on the tube or train and a walk to any potential new office.
 It was time to act and to seek help.

-In December 2017, I went to see my GP who referred me back to my local NHS hospital.
+In December 2017, I went to see my GP who referred me to my local NHS hospital.
 Only my husband really knew the effect that the osteoarthritis was having on me as I tried to conceal it as much as I could.
-My knee was swollen and permanently bent; I was in pain and I limped and sometimes I fell over.
-My world was shrinking, however hard I tried to ignore the symptoms.
+My knee was swollen and permanently bent; I limped and sometimes I fell over.
+My world was shrinking; however hard I tried to ignore the symptoms.
 I was finding I could do less and less and I was losing the freedom both to work and to live my life to the full that comes with being able to walk painfree.

 I had an outpatient consultation with a consultant orthopaedic surgeon in April 2018 and the operation at the end of June 2018.